 The explanation of the Oval at the Newark Earthworks in Ohio is simple but of exceptional debate.
 We need to ask what elements in the Beltane story, Newark Earthworks and the Newark Decalogue have we left out?
 We have discussed the possibility that the oval was once filled seasonally with water.
 We have discussed how the Decalogue Stone appears to be a little ark.
 We might recall that the Oval is the shape of the egg at the Great Serpent Mound.
 In that respect, keeping with the story then Baal may be the serpent and the Oval would be another representation of the Earth since in fact the planet is just sightly oval not round.
 We have discussed the finding of meteoric iron and crescent shapes and the idea that the Great Circle shows a sideways impact of a comet into the Earth.
 Could the Oval be a further description?
 It would have been nice if they had just wrote it out in plain Old English so we would not have to guess.
 Ahhh, did they?

 We might ask what else the Ancients tried to portray here.
 All three maps of the site, Burks’, Squier’s and Wyrick’s, depict the oval with a U shaped appendage to the west.
 There are also several strange paths with bump-outs to the west.
 Is it possible that this large oval and projections are letters or words?
-It is possible that the east side of the oval had a similar appendage as on the west that has been worn away with time and creek flooding.
+It is possible that the east side of the oval had a similar appendage as on the west that has worn away with time and creek flooding.
 This would make the Oval similar in concept to the Luwian Hieroglyph shown below.
 This glyph is unnamed but is associated with the sound “la.”
-It has been proposed that this glyph means “Primary line of Longitude” (not the zero line) and should be called The Great Line.1
+1

 This form of writing called Luwian or Hittite Hieroglyphs is from the area of Hattusa in present day region of Anatola, Turkey and northern Syria.
 Evidence that this writing dates from third and early second millennia BC exists.
 There is no evidence of its use after 7th century BC per academia.2 Its use has been previously demonstrated at Loughcrew, Ireland3 which is believed by some to be much older than the 5500 year old Knowth Tomb, Ireland where several examples have been demonstrated.4 An example of Luwian Hieroglyphics will be shown at the conclusion of this series from a much later period.